Follow the farm

 Sweetcorn (Zea mays)

-Sweetcorn is a late summer crop available for picking from August, it carries on well into September.
+Sweetcorn is a late summer crop available for picking from late Summer, it usually carries on well into September.

 We grow different varieties of sweetcorn to ensure the longest possible picking season for the crop.